lxlooong/learngit/readme.txt

 my stupid boss perfers svn;

-creat a new branch is very quickly;
+creat a new branch is very quick and simple